stuebinm/raute-saal-meta-cfp/meta-cfp.md

 You can present your contribution live on location at Chaos Computer Club Hamburg or remotely via video conference.
 You can also pre-record your talk, but we would like to have a live q&a with the audience.

-Please send your proposal until Wednesday, November 11th, 23:42 CET (Europe/Berlin) [through the conference management system](https://pretalx.c3voc.de/rc3-2021-chaosstudiohamburg/cfp).
+Please send your proposal [through the conference management system](https://pretalx.c3voc.de/rc3-2021-chaosstudiohamburg/cfp).
 Be excellent to each other!

 ## ChaosZone TV